 The new leadership curriculum comprises seven core topics, each with associated programs covering the key leadership skills and capabilities needed across the organization.

 At Hemsley Fraser, we are delivering five of these key programs in 37 global locations.
-Our programs cover issues such as leading and managing a high performing team, decision making, prioritising, delegating, judgement, resilience, self insight and emotional intelligence.
+Our programs cover issues such as leading and managing a high performing team, decision making, prioritizing, delegating, judgement, resilience, self insight and emotional intelligence.
 The aim is to help the bank’s leaders to take a more holistic view of the impact of their decisions and to enable them to create a team environment that can support and sustain high performance.

 The programs are being delivered through a mix of one-to-one support, classroom training, virtual instructor-led training, action learning and coaching.
 Pilots for each program were initially undertaken in Egypt, France, India, South Africa, Singapore, Switzerland, the UK and the United States.